Travel.State.Gov > Intercountry Adoption > Country Information > Malawi Intercountry Adoption Information

 P.O.
 Box 1272

 P.O.
 Box 331

-Documents to submit when requesting a Malawi passport:
+Documents to submit when requesting a Malawian passport:

 U.S. Immigrant Visa

-After you obtain the new birth certificate and passport for your child and you have filed Form I-600, Petition to Classify Orphan as an Immediate Relative, you then need to apply for a U.S. immigrant visa for your child from the U.S. Embassy in Lilongwe.
-This immigrant visa allows your child to travel home with you and be admitted to the United States as your child.
-As part of this process, you must provide the consular officer the Panel Physician’s medical report on the child.
+After you obtain the new birth certificate and passport for your child and you have filed Form I-600, you must apply for a U.S. immigrant visa for your child from the U.S. Embassy in Lilongwe.
+This immigrant visa allows your child to travel home with you.
+As part of this process, you must provide the consular officer with the Panel Physician’s medical report on the child.

 Child Citizenship Act

 For adoptions finalized after the child’s admission into the United States: You will need to complete an adoption following your child’s admission into the United States and before the child turns eighteen for the child (if he or she otherwise meets the requirements of the Child Citizenship Act of 2000) to automatically acquire U.S. citizenship.

 Read more about the Child Citizenship Act of 2000.